codemob-dev/Entwined/README.md

 }
 ```

-The first line, `[BepInDependency("com.entwinedteam.entwined")]`, ensures that your plugin will only load if the user has installed Entwine.
+The first line, `[BepInDependency("com.entwinedteam.entwined")]`, ensures that your plugin will load after Entwined.

 Next up is:
 ```c#